When we ask you for personal data, we will:

 - facilitate commercialisation and technology transfer

-We may share your personal information with third parties where we need to engage with them for the purposes listed above.
+We may share personal information with third parties for the reasons identified above and earlier in this Privacy Notice.

-Members of the UK Research and Innovation Board or council and peer review boards and committees
+Members of the UKRI board, our council or peer review boards, panels and committees

-We capture and share personal information to manage governance processes for our public task.
+We may collect and process personal information to manage our governance and funding processes for our public task purposes.

-We capture and share personal information of peer reviewers so you can participate in our public task.
-Information may also be used to report participation statistics.
+We collect and process personal information so you can participate as a peer reviewer for our public task purposes, which may also be used to evaluate our peer review process and report participation statistics.

 Current or past employees, visiting workers, students or third party agency workers

-We capture and process personal information using contractual, legal obligation, and legitimate interest as a lawful basis for the following reasons:
+We capture and process personal information for the following reasons using contractual, legal obligation, public task and legitimate interest as lawful bases: